Adeniyi-Ogunseye/Adeniyi-Ogunseye/README.md

-Adeniyi-Ogunseye is currently learning data analytics tools on in order to create a thrivibg career in data analytics.
+Adeniyi Ogunseye is currently honing his skills in data analytics in order to make a successful career in the field.